LeanKit-Labs/halon/README.md

 If you already know ahead of time about any resources that the root `OPTIONS` response will include, you can provide them via the `knownOptions` property on the options passed to halon.
 This sets up the methods ahead of time, and invoking them results in a request being queued.
 Once the `OPTIONS` response has been processed, halon internally moves into a `ready` state, and any queued requests will be sent to the server in the order they were queued.
 This behavior can be helpful in avoiding often-unwieldy "temporal dependency" code, where calls against halon's API would have to be done inside an `onReady` callback.

+### Connectivity
+Halon provides two callbacks that signal the status of the underlying adapter.

+#### onReady( callback )
-However, halon does also provide an `onReady` method that notifies you when the `OPTIONS` response has been processed and the client is in a `ready` state:
+Notifies you when the `OPTIONS` response has been processed and the client is in a `ready` state:

 ```javascript
 var client = halon( {